Washington set to deliver $2.2 trillion virus rescue bill

 Policymakers worry that bureaucracies like the Small Business Administration may become overwhelmed, and conservatives fear that a new, generous unemployment benefit will dissuade jobless people from returning to the workforce.
 A new $500 billion subsidized lending program for larger businesses is unproven as well.

 First the measure must clear Congress.
-Friday's House vote will be unusual as the normally raucous chamber promises to pass the measure with a sparsely attended voice vote - remarkable for a bill of such magnitude - so scattered lawmakers don't have to risk exposure by travelling back to Washington.
+Leaders in both parties had hoped to pass the measure with a sparsely attended voice vote - remarkable for a bill of such magnitude - so scattered lawmakers don't have to risk exposure by travelling back to Washington.

+But now it is feared iconoclastic Rep. Thomas Massie, R-Ky., an opponent of the bill, may seek to force a roll call vote.
+Democratic leaders summoned members back to Washington, at least those who are able and willing to return.

 Friday's House session will also be unprecedented.
-Originally scheduled as a non-working 'pro forma' meeting, the session will be extended to a debate on the bill - all conducted under social distancing rules to minimize the risk of transmitting the virus - with a voice vote for passage.
+Originally scheduled as a non-working 'pro forma' meeting, the session will be extended to a debate on the bill - all conducted under social distancing rules to minimize the risk of transmitting the virus.

 Rep. Jim Jordan, R-Ohio, one of the House's conservative leaders, said he wasn't aware of anyone planning to block a voice vote Friday but planned to talk more with colleagues before the vote.